 More frequently, perhaps because they are stripped down into entertainment, adapted as non-religious “culture,” or Christianized, the tensions are reconciled.
 Scholars assert that in Igbo there is no word for “religion” as a distinct category of thing, separate from the rest of life.26 But Christian belief has inserted that idea, leaving ordinary people to say that they extirpate the “religious” parts from a ritual, and leave the “other” parts in place.
 Catholics reconcile a different way, too: though scholars have argued that it does an injustice to the traditional worldview to equate the gods and chi with patron saints, I heard interviewees do just that to explain how showing devotion to ancestors is a way of honoring the communion of saints.

 Second, people often asked that the story of tension they experience with Northern Fulani tribes people not be left out.
 Western readers have read about Boko Haram attacks in the north, which are a concern, but my interviewees had in mind tensions closer to home, as Fulani tribes people move south into Igbo lands with their cattle.
 Many interviewees said that it was an untenable situation, and attribute many of the kidnappings to the northerners.
-Catholics often expressed anger and frustration at the attacks, and by what they saw as the government’s non-responsiveness to it and the international community’s indifference.
+Attacks on Churches are more frequent, and kidnapping of Catholic priests for ransom has reached epidemic proportions.
+Catholics often expressed anger and frustration at the attacks, by what they saw as the government’s non-responsiveness to it and by the international community’s indifference.

 - 1. C. N. Ubah, “The Supreme Being, Divinities and Ancestors in Igbo Traditional Religion: Evidence From Otanchara and Otanzu,” Africa: Journal of the International African Institute/Revue de l’Institut Africain International 52, no. 2 (1982): 90.
 Ogbu U. Kalu, among others, grappled with the same problem, and tried to address it in his history of Christianity in Igboland by dividing Igboland into eight “culture areas,” but even he saw diversity within those groups.
 Ogbu U. Kalu, The Embattled Gods: Christianization of Igboland, 1841-1991 (Trenton & Asmara: Africa World Press, 2003), 10, 30.
 One of the challenges for this writer was the range of ways that interviewees responded to questions about how culture impacts faith.
 Answers referring to “we Africans” were common, as were answers related to Nigerian identity, Igbo identity, and occasionally, to “my people,” i.e. to village or tribal identity.
 The challenge was to sort them out to see which was most salient for interviewees.
 The answer to this varied and was of course influenced deeply by my own position as a White American.
 I always asked people to describe what was true at the level of local identity, and how that might compare even to other Nigerian identities, though this proved hard for many to describe.